 8. What are your salary expectations?

 Salary negotiation can be awkward, but interviewers may want to know right away if compensation is going to be an issue.
 Dodging the question would seem coy, so be prepared to give a salary range.
-Before the job interview, consult the OfficeTeam 2015 Salary Guide for current salary ranges for more than 60 admin positions.
-Also use our Salary Calculator to customize the data for your location.
+Before the job interview, consult the Robert Half Salary Guide for current salary ranges in your location.

 You may face strong competition for an opening, making the job interview that much more intimidating.
 But with some research and preparation, you might wow the interviewer and land that perfect position.